EVEShipFit/roadmap/README.md

 As all the time spend on development of EVEShip.fit is time not spend in-game making ISK, we want to incentivize development on EVEShip.fit.
 Therefor, for all Features and Bugs that participate, you will see a reply which states how much ISK we estimate we could have made in-game; but are instead spending on the feature.

-If you want the development of that feature/bug to be prioritized over playing the game, you can make an in-game donation to the corp [EVEShip.fit](https://evewho.com/corporation/98753333) for any portion of the amount.
+If you want the development of that Feature / Bug to be prioritized over playing the game, you can make an in-game donation to the corp [EVEShip.fit](https://evewho.com/corporation/98753333) for any amount.
 Please make sure to mention `issue-<issuenumber>` in the description of your donation.
 The ticket will be updated with how much is donated, and anyone is welcome to donate.

-Whoever implements that feature, or parts thereof, will be granted the ISK donated to that Feature / Bug (in full; EVEShip.fit does not take any cut).
+Whoever implements that feature, will be granted the ISK donated (in full; EVEShip.fit does not take any cut) to that Feature / Bug.

 This way we keep it fun for the developers to improve EVEShip.fit, while you have a way of showing what is important to you.